pyreiz/pyliesl/docs/source/cli.rst

 ~~~~~~~~~
 .. code-block:: none

-   usage: liesl xdf [-h] [--at-most AT_MOST] filename
+   usage: liesl xdf [-h] [-a AT_MOST] [-t TIMEOUT] filename

    positional arguments:
      filename              filename

    optional arguments:
      -h, --help            show this help message and exit
-     --at-most AT_MOST  only peek into the file, looking for at most N
-                        streaminfos.
-If searching takes too long, returns after a
+     -a AT_MOST, --at-most AT_MOST
+                           return lastest once that many streams were found,
+                           regardloss of how long it takes.
+Useful if file is
+                           very large, and can prevent parsing the whole file.
+                           defaults to sys.maxsize because integers are required,
+                           but unbound in python.
+Set it to 0' to load the file
+                           completely
+     -t TIMEOUT, --timeout TIMEOUT
+                           return latest after this many seconds, regardless of
-                        certain time anyways.
-Useful for example if file is very
+                           how many streams were found.
+Useful if the file is
-                        large, and you are sure you started recording all streams
+                           very large, and you are sure you started recording all
-                        at the beginnging, as this prevents parsing the whole
+                           streams at the beginnging, as this prevents parsing
+                           the whole file. defaults to 1 second.
+Set it to 'inf'
-                        file
+                           to load the file completely